 The lives of the godly are a book read by their acquaintances, so that although many will not read the Bible, yet they can read the lives of the godly.
 This Christian witness should encourage their friends and acquaintances to seek God for themselves, and find Him in Jesus Christ.

-I will put a Table of Contents here which will include an index to a Dictionary of terms, a Textual Index and a Topical Index.
+I have placed a Table of Contents here.
+The Appendices include indices to a Dictionary of terms, a Textual Index and a Topical Index.
 Many commonly used terms are poorly defined, such as the word Christian itself.
 I coin new terms on a regular basis to explain various biblical themes and these need accurate definitions.

 There are so many topics in Christian behaviour that I invite you to let me know what are your priorities and I can try to deal with these as a priority.
 It makes little difference to me in which order I publish these topics.
 I have over 1000 A4-pages of notes that are growing all the time, so that you can help with the order of publication.
 You may use the comments box below.